 - Provide a legacy: Life insurance is great way to leave a legacy by making a donation to a favorite charity or cause in your name.

 What type of coverage should I buy?

 There are several types of affordable coverage available to fit your needs and budget.
 Some policies may not even require you take a medical exam- you simply may have to provide health information and answer some questions.
 The two main types of life insurance are term and whole life (also known as permanent).
 Depending on your financial responsibilities and dependents, you’ll want to explore the benefits of each to determine how to best protect what’s important to you.
-For example, term policies typically have lower initial rates that increase over time and the coverage ends at the end of the term.
+For example, term policies typically have rates that increase over time and the coverage ends at the end of the term.
 While whole life products have higher premiums, but premiums usually don’t increase with age and you keep coverage for your entire life.
 In addition, many permanent policies build cash value that you can borrow against while living.*

 How much coverage is enough for me?

 Before shopping for life insurance, it’s important to look at your current situation and determine your short and long-term needs.
 Also think about how your financial situation may evolve or change over time.
 To get a general sense of how much you may need to purchase, simply add up all your assets from savings and other funds and then subtract the debt you would leave behind (bills, funeral costs, housing/car loans).
 That remaining amount may be what you need in coverage.
 Some people prefer to purchase just enough for final expenses and others want added protection for a variety of reasons.
 It’s really your personal choice.

 Many life insurance companies offer helpful product information on their websites along with free quotes.
 You can easily start here to get a quote.
 It’s a smart idea to shop around to see which coverage is right for you.
 There’s really no wrong time to think about life insurance.
 Having even a small amount of life insurance protection can bring you and your loved ones added peace of mind.